 For some students, college can be a time to deepen an existing faith practice; for others, it is a time to explore a new one, or to practice differently than before (or not at all).

-Students have to grant you proxy access to see their grades or to talk to administrators; also see this information about realistic grade expectations.
+Students have to grant you proxy access to see their grades or to talk to administrators.

-What to do if they find themselves anxious, depressed, etc.?
-Sometimes knowing their family supports them in seeking care is the nudge that students need to get help.
+Do everything you can to support and affirm help-seeking behavior in your students.
+It’s likely at some point in college, your student could find themselves anxious, depressed, etc. If your student knows that their family supports them in seeking care, that can be a huge boost to them in seeking help if they need it.
 The JED Foundation has excellent resources available, including resources and tools related to mental health.
 If your student is already managing a mental health condition, talk about how best to continue that care in college.

-Do you have expectations that they don’t walk alone late at night, etc.?
+Discuss any topics about safety that matter to you: Do you have expectations that they don’t walk alone late at night, etc.?
 Does what you consider ‘safe’ align with their ideas?
-See tips from University Police.

 Two key topics to cover about social media: 1) be very careful what you put out on social media, because what you post can impact how others view you (and can last forever).
 2) regard your friends’ social media posts with some skepticism, particularly if their life looks perfect from their Instagram/Tik Tok, etc. Most people only share their carefully-curated best moments.
 Just because it looks like someone else’s life is better does not mean it is, so don’t worry that all your friends from high school seem to have it better than you do (they don’t!)